fit2anything/keycloak-cluster-setup-and-configuration/README.md

 ![6](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/6.png)

 ## One more thing
-I believe the above solutions are available for most scenes, but for some other scene this is not enough, e.g. kubernetes.
+I believe the above solutions are available for most scenes, but this is not enough for some other scene, e.g.kubernetes.

+In kubernetes we can use [DNS_PING](https://github.com/jboss-dockerfiles/keycloak/blob/master/server/README.md#openshift-example-with-dnsdns_ping) and [KUBE_PING](http://jgroups.org/manual/#_kube_ping) which work quite well in [practice](https://github.com/helm/charts/blob/master/stable/keycloak/templates/statefulset.yaml#L92).

+Besides DNS_PING and KUBE_PING, we tried another solution for kubernetes.

-In kubernetes, multicast is only available for the containers in same node and it's not working if cross node, furthermore for a pod there is no static ip which can be used to configure TCPPING or JDBC_PING.
+In kubernetes multicast is available only for the containers in same node and it's not working if cross node, furthermore a pod has no static ip which can be used to configure TCPPING or JDBC_PING.

-But that's ok because we can use [KUBE_PING](http://jgroups.org/manual/#_kube_ping) in kubernetes.

-Actually JDBC_PING is another option besides KUBE_PING.
-In the JDBC_PING.cli mentioned above we have handled this,  if you don't set the JGROUPS_DISCOVERY_EXTERNAL_IP environment variable, the pod ip will be used, that means in kubernetes you can simply set JGROUPS_DISCOVERY_PROTOCOL=JDBC_PING then your keycloak cluster is ok.
+But in the JDBC_PING.cli mentioned above we have handled this, if you don't set the JGROUPS_DISCOVERY_EXTERNAL_IP env, the pod ip will be used, that means in kubernetes you can simply set JGROUPS_DISCOVERY_PROTOCOL=JDBC_PING then your keycloak cluster is ok.